Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Related Work

 \textbf{Self-speculative decoding.} Prior works proposed using the target model with sparse attention techniques~\cite{sadhukhan2025magicdec,sun2024triforce,chen2025rapid,ji2025specvlm} as the draft model in speculative decoding.
 None of them uses the attention results from the verification stage to improve drafting accuracy at every decoding iteration.
 SpecExtend~\cite{cha2025specextend} uses the attention weights in the last layer of the target model to guide the draft model's KV selection.
 It suffers from suboptimal drafting accuracy because it selects KV entries based solely on the last accepted token.
-Several works have proposed selectively skipping layers during drafting~\cite{elh2024layerskip,li2024eagle,ankner2024hydra,xia2025swift,zhang2024draft}.
+Several works propose selectively skipping layers during drafting~\cite{elh2024layerskip,zhang2024draft,xia2025swift} or using a quantized version of the target model as the drafter~\cite{tiwari2025quantspec}.
 They can be applied in conjunction with our sparse attention mechanism to further speed up LLM inference.
+Most recently, SparseSpec~\cite{zhao2025pillar} proposed a similar verification-guided approach.
+However, it selects critical KV entries based on the attention weights of all draft tokens, which introduces nontrivial rematerialization overhead.
+In contrast, we identified the opportunity to use the attention logits from only the first draft token and the bonus token for KV selection, substantially reducing this computational cost.